IMSweeney/Udacity_Mouse_Maze_Project/README.md

 # Analysis
 ## Data Explorations / Visualizations
-*Features and calculated statistics relevant to the problem have been reported and discussed related to the dataset, and a thorough description of the input space or input data has been made.
-Abnormalities or characteristics about the data or input that need to be addressed have been identified.*

 Up to this point the maze and the robot have been theoretical.
 Now we will give them substance.
 The maze will be a grid of *n x n* squares, where *n* is an even number.
 There will be walls along the outside edge of the maze as well as many internal walls through which the robot cannot move.
 The robot will start on the bottom left corner of the maze and the goal will be any of the four squares in the center of the maze.